webdesigns23/flask-jwt-technical-lesson/README.md

   - Verify you can't signup with an existing user name.
 - Log In
   - Verify you can log in with an existing user.
-  - Verify that if the passowrd is incorrect you aren't logged in.
+  - Verify that if the password is incorrect, you aren't logged in.
 - Log  out
   - The logout button should navigate you back to the login page.
 - Check Session